 Video - how to shrink volume, create new volume and copy D drive data to somewhere else, and delete D drive to merge unallocated space to c drive

-IM-Magic Partition Resizer Free is a partition manger, which is able to be compatible with Windows XP, Vista, 7, 8 and 10.
+IM-Magic Partition Resizer Free is a free partition manger, which is able to be compatible with Windows XP, Vista, 7, 8, 10 and 11.
 Therefore, you can use this partition magic software to add unallocated space to system partition so that you can increase the size of this partition without reinstalling system, without deleting volume or losing any data on your computer.

 Step 1 - Right click a large volume to shrink the space, and produce unallocated space with Partition Resizer.